Recognition of same-sex unions in Slovakia: Recognition of marriages performed abroad

+In September 2025, the National Council adopted a constitutional amendment establishing the precedence of the Slovak Constitution over EU law regarding "fundamental cultural and ethical issues" and "national identity" matters, though the European Commission launched legal action against the amendment in November 2025.
+On 22 November, the European Court of Justice expanded on the Coman and Others ruling, holding in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
+The case involved a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland.
+Slovakia is therefore legally obliged to comply with the ruling.
+If the government refuses to process marriage licenses from same-sex couples, those couples can challenge the decision in Slovak courts, which are bound to apply EU law.
+The ruling had an immediate legal effect in Slovakia, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages".
+Cupriak-Trojan and Trojan does not compel Slovakia to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.

+On 12 June 2026, Prime Minister Robert Fico announced a ban on registering same-sex marriages performed outside the country.
+He argued that, since Slovak law does not recognize such unions, there is no basis for their inclusion in the national register.

 Religious performance

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Conference of Slovak Bishops issued a statement on 21 December calling the declaration "a gesture of the Church's attention to every person", adding that "[t]he bishops will familiarize themselves with the document and, if necessary, will look for suitable forms in the context of the local Church".

 Other smaller Christian denominations, such as the Evangelical Church of the Augsburg Confession and the Reformed Christian Church, likewise do not perform same-sex marriages.
 However, "some of [their] clergy strive for a more inclusive approach", with ongoing discussions for pastoral care for LGBT individuals and their families in the Evangelical Church.